djberg96/attempt/README.md

 ## Acknowledgements
 This library is partially based on Mark Fowler's 'Attempt' Perl module.

+## See Also
+If you're looking for a heavier but more robust solution designed for remote services, please take a look at gems like "circuitbox" or "faulty".

 ## Warranty
 This package is provided "as is" and without any express or implied warranties, including, without limitation, the implied